VAT Guide Austria • 2026

 The VAT number in Austria, called UID (Umsatzsteuer-Identifikations-Nummer), consists of 8 digits preceded by the prefix ATU, e.g. ATU99999999.
 This number is intended for VAT purposes and is issued exclusively for business activities.

-Depending on your business activity, you can settle your VAT in Austria in two ways:
+Depending on your business activity, VAT settlement in Austria can be done in two ways:

-If you sell by mail order to Austria and don't have a VAT number there , you can settle your VAT on the OSS VAT return in your home country.
-The tax is paid to the account of the Second Tax Office in Warsaw – Śródmieście, which is responsible for remitting the tax to the Austrian tax authorities.
+• If you're selling mail order to Austria and don't have a VAT number there, you can settle the VAT on your local OSS VAT return.
+The tax is paid to the account of the Second Tax Office in Warsaw – Śródmieście, which is responsible for remitting the tax to the Austrian tax authorities

-If you have a VAT number in Austria , you settle your Austrian VAT on a periodic VAT return (quarterly or monthly).
+• If you have a VAT number in Austria, Austrian VAT is settled in a periodic VAT return (quarterly or monthly).
 The tax is paid directly to the account of the Austrian tax office.

 If you miss the statutory deadline for filing your VAT return in Austria, you will pay a penalty of 2% of the VAT due for each month of delay.
 The tax office may impose a further penalty of 10% of the VAT due if, despite reminders, the taxpayer fails to file a VAT return at all.
 Additionally, for late VAT payments in Austria, the office automatically charges interest of 2% of the VAT due.